MakuwaDev/UW-Projects/README.md

 at the University of Warsaw, organized by semester and course.

 # 🚀 Purpose
-This is a showcase of my work and abilities, not a development history—projects were added after submission.
+This is a showcase of my work and abilities, not a development history - projects were added after submission.

 # 📂 Structure
 📦 UW Projects